-1. Assessment takes place in the manner stated in Course Guide.
-If presence or active participation is part of the assessment, this is also stated in the Course Guide/course manual.
-7:13(2)(I) of the WHW
+1. Assessment takes place in the manner stated on the course Canvas page.
+If presence or active participation is part of the assessment, this is also stated on the course Canvas page.

+7:13(2)(l) of the WHW

-- OC: right to be consulted - 2.
-In situations of force majeure where it is not reasonably possible to take the assessment in the manner described in Course Guide, the examination board may decide to change the manner of assessment.
+2. In situations of force majeure where it is not reasonably possible to take the assessment in the manner described on the Canvas page, the Examination Board may decide to change the manner of assessment.
 The condition in this respect is that the learning objectives set must be achieved even with the change of form.

-7:13(2)(I) of the WHW
+7:13(2)(l) of the WHW

-3. If there is an obligation to participate in practical exercises with a view to admission to the assessment, the relevant information can be found in the Course Guide.
-The examination board is authorised to grant an exemption from this obligation, whether or not subject to replacement requirements.
+3. If there is an obligation to participate in practical exercises with a view to admission to the assessment, the relevant information can be found on the Canvas page of the course.
+The Examination Board is authorised to grant an exemption from this obligation, whether or not subject to replacement requirements.

-7:13(2)(t) of the WHW
+7:13(2)(t) of the WHW FC: right of consent